-- "ASGL" are to Auto Services Group Limited, a Cayman Islands exempted company; - "Business Combination" or "Mergers" are the mergers contemplated under the Merger Agreement; - "China" or "PRC" are to the People's Republic of China; - "Class A Ordinary Shares" are to the Class A ordinary shares of the Company, each having a nominal value in U.S. dollars of \$0.0001 per share; - "Class B Ordinary Shares" are to the Class B ordinary shares of the Company, each having a nominal value in U.S. dollars of \$0.0001 per share; - "Closing" are to the consummation of the Business Combination; - "Closing Date" are to May 17, 2023; - "Company" or "SunCar" are to SunCar Technology Group Inc., a Cayman Islands exempted company; - "Exchange Act" are to the Securities Exchange Act of 1934, as amended; - "GBRG" are to Goldenbridge Acquisition Limited, a British Virgin Islands business company; - "GEM Agreement" are to the Share Purchase Agreement between ASGL, GYBL and GEM Investor, dated November 4, 2022; - "GEM Investor" are to GEM Global Yield LLC SCS; - "GEM RRA" are to the Registration Rights Agreement, dated November 4, 2022, between ASGL, GEM Investor and GYBL, pursuant to which GEM Investor and GYBL will have certain customary registration rights in connection with securities issued pursuant to the GEM Agreement; - "GEM Warrant" are to a Warrant the Company issued to GYBL pursuant to the GEM Agreement; - "GYBL" are to GEM Yield Bahamas Ltd; - "Merger Agreement" are to the agreement and plan of merger among SunCar, Goldenbridge, Merger Sub, and certain other parties; - "Merger Sub" are to SunCar Technology Global Inc., a Cayman Islands exempted company and a direct wholly owned subsidiary of SunCar; - "Nasdaq" are to the Nasdaq Capital Market; - "Ordinary Shares" are to the Class A Ordinary Shares together with the Class B Ordinary Shares; - "PRC Operating Entities" are to Anqi Technology (Zhejiang) Co., Ltd ("Anqi Technology") and its subsidiary, Shanghai Xuanbei Automobile Service Co., Limited ("Shanghai Xuanbei"), Shanghai Chengle Network Technology Co., Limited, Shanghai Qianjing Automobile Service Co., Limited, Shanghai Louduo Technology Co., Limited, Jingning Jiashan Automobile Technology Co., Limited, Beijing Beisheng United Insurance Agency Co., Ltd, Chengdu Shanda Insurance Agency Co., Ltd, Nanjing Xinda New Insurance Agency Co., Ltd, Shanghai Anite insurance Agency Co., Ltd, Shanghai Shengshi Dalian Automobile Service Co., Ltd ("Shengda Automobile"), Shengshi Dalian Insurance Agency Co., Ltd. ("SUNCAR Online"), Shanghai Feiyou Trading Co., Limited ("Shanghai Feiyou"); - "RMB" or "Renminbi" are to the legal currency of the PRC; - "SEC" are to the U.S. Securities and Exchange Commission; - "U.S. Dollars," "\$," or "US\$" are to the legal currency of the United States; and - "U.S. GAAP" or "GAAP" are to accounting principles generally accepted in the United States.
+- "ASGL" are to Auto Services Group Limited, a Cayman Islands exempted company; - "Business Combination" or "Mergers" are the mergers contemplated under the Merger Agreement; - "China" or "PRC" are to the People's Republic of China; - "Class A Ordinary Shares" are to the Class A ordinary shares of the Company, each having a nominal value in U.S. dollars of \$0.0001 per share; - "Class B Ordinary Shares" are to the Class B ordinary shares of the Company, each having a nominal value in U.S. dollars of \$0.0001 per share; - "Closing" are to the consummation of the Business Combination; - "Closing Date" are to May 17, 2023; - "Company," "SunCar," "we," "our" or "us" are to SunCar Technology Group Inc., a Cayman Islands exempted company; - "Exchange Act" are to the Securities Exchange Act of 1934, as amended; - "GBRG" are to Goldenbridge Acquisition Limited, a British Virgin Islands business company; - "GEM Agreement" are to the Share Purchase Agreement between ASGL, GYBL and GEM Investor, dated November 4, 2022; - "GEM Investor" are to GEM Global Yield LLC SCS; - "GEM Warrant" are to a Warrant the Company issued to GYBL pursuant to the GEM Agreement; - "GYBL" are to GEM Yield Bahamas Ltd; - "Merger Agreement" are to the agreement and plan of merger among SunCar, Goldenbridge, Merger Sub, and certain other parties;

+- "Merger Sub" are to SunCar Technology Global Inc., a Cayman Islands exempted company and a direct wholly owned subsidiary of SunCar; - "Nasdag" are to the Nasdag Capital Market; - "Ordinary Shares" are to the Class A Ordinary Shares together with the Class B Ordinary Shares; - "PRC Operating Entities" are to Anqi Technology (Zhejiang) Co., Ltd ("Anqi Technology") and its subsidiary, Shanghai Xuanbei Automobile Service Co., Limited ("Shanghai Xuanbei"), Shanghai Chengle Network Technology Co., Limited, Shanghai Qianjing Automobile Service Co., Limited, Shanghai Louduo Technology Co., Limited, Jingning Jiashan Automobile Technology Co., Limited, Beijing Beisheng United Insurance Agency Co., Ltd, Chengdu Shanda Insurance Agency Co., Ltd, Nanjing Xinda New Insurance Agency Co., Ltd, Shanghai Anite insurance Agency Co., Ltd, Shanghai Shengshi Dalian Automobile Service Co., Ltd ("Shengda Automobile"), Shengshi Dalian Insurance Agency Co., Ltd. ("SUNCAR Online"), Shanghai Feiyou Trading Co., Limited ("Shanghai Feiyou"); - "Private Warrants" are to 350,000 warrants to purchase our Class A Ordinary Shares, with each Private Warrant exercisable to purchase one-half (1/2) of one Class A Ordinary Share at a price of \$11.50 per share, originally issued in a private placement by GBRG in connection with the initial public offering of GBRG. - "Public Warrants" are to 5,750,000 warrants to purchase our Class A Ordinary Shares, with each Public Warrant exercisable to purchase one-half (1/2) of one Class A Ordinary Share at a price of \$11.50 per share, originally issued in the initial public offering of GBRG. - "RMB" or "Renminbi" are to the legal currency of the PRC; - "SEC" are to the U.S. Securities and Exchange Commission; - "Sponsor" are to Cross Wealth Investment Holding Limited; - "U.S. Dollars," "\$," or "US\$" are to the legal currency of the United States; - "U.S. GAAP" or "GAAP" are to accounting principles generally accepted in the United States; - "Warrants" are to, collectively, the Public Warrants and the Private Warrants; and - "Warrant Agreement" are to the warrant agreement, dated March 1, 2021, by and between Continental Stock Transfer & Trust Company and GBRG.